OleksiyLa/Project_2/README.md

     - The page features a simple and user-friendly design.
 Controlling the game is as easy as clicking the 'New Game' button.
 Afterward, the correct cards are momentarily displayed, providing a clear understanding of the task.
 If a user selects the wrong card or the correct cards in the wrong order, the chosen card is highlighted, allowing the user to make corrections.
 Despite the game's simplicity and user-friendliness, comprehensive instructions are available by clicking the question mark icon located on the right side of the control bar.

   - Captivating Experience: In my user role, I look forward to an engaging and immersive game that effectively captures my attention and keeps me intrigued.
     - This game is exceptionally captivating, presenting a well-structured system of rewards and consequences.
 Upon successfully completing a level, the level indicator rises, offering the user a gratifying sense of achievement.
 Moreover, as levels are passed, the increase in both the level and tries indicators contributes to user contentment.
 On the contrary, an incorrect card selection results in a decrease in the tries indicator, gently discouraging errors.
-Introducing a layer of healthy competition, the Max Level indicator functions as a motivator for users to engage repeatedly, aiming to surpass their personal best or even outdo other players.
+Introducing a layer of healthy competition, the Record indicator functions as a motivator for users to engage repeatedly, aiming to surpass their personal best or even outdo other players.
 This blend of rewards, challenges, and competitiveness heightens the overall engagement of the game.

   - Skill Development: As a user, I aim to use this game as a practical tool to enhance my memory skills.
     - As the cards are briefly revealed for a short duration, users must maintain focus to achieve success in the game.
 Additionally, users need to remember not only the revealed cards but also their sequence, making this game ideal for enhancing memory and concentration skills.